AlexNeugroschl/JAX_Risk_Engine/docs/concepts/architecture.md

 ## `engine/calibration/`: fitting LGM's volatility to market swaption quotes

+A real
-Every pricer's `hw_sigma` used to be a config input a caller simply supplied.
-A real trading desk doesn't do that — it calibrates a model's volatility parameter to reproduce the market-quoted prices of simpler, liquid options first, and only then prices a more complex, illiquid trade off that fitted parameter. `engine/calibration/basket.py` and `engine/calibration/lgm.py` implement exactly that step for Bermudan/American swaptions: a
+trading desk doesn't treat `hw_sigma` as an arbitrary config input — it calibrates a model's volatility parameter to reproduce the market-quoted prices of simpler, liquid options first, and only then prices a more complex, illiquid trade off that fitted parameter. `engine/calibration/basket.py` and `engine/calibration/lgm.py` implement exactly that step for Bermudan/American swaptions: a